Strengthening your core is about more than getting a six-pack.

 By doing so, it helps you to ensure that your shoulder mobility remains as smooth as can be.

 So how can this help you get abs?
-Well, these push-ups also activate your abs for body stabilization.
+Well, this exercise also activates your abs for body stabilization.

 In other words, your entire upper body – including your core – is engaged during the exercise.